 - "We found the front seats to be comfortable and supportive, with sufficient travel to suit long-legged motorists.
 Rear seat room is plentiful for two adult riders - three in a pinch - with a maximum 36.2 inches of legroom." -- Forbes

-Some reviewers complain that there are too many buttons on the TL’s center console, while others say Acura’s overuse of buttons makes it easier adjust the climate and stereo controls.
-The optional navigation system gets high marks for its ease of use and the optional surround sound system is praised for its high-quality sound.
-Test drivers like the upscale interior materials, and most say the even the high-quality plastics resemble carbon fiber.
+Some reviewers complain that there are too many buttons on the TL’s center console, while others say Acura’s overuse of buttons makes it easier to adjust the climate and stereo controls.
+The navigation system gets high marks for its ease of use and the surround-sound audio system is praised for its high-quality sound.
+Test drivers like the upscale interior materials, and most say even the high-quality plastics resemble carbon fiber.

 - "Like every Acura, the 2012 TL’s dashboard still suffers from severe overbuttonitis, but some new brightwork around the knobs and between the radio buttons helps things aesthetically if not ergonomically." -- Car and Driver